Bipartisan lawmakers reach ‘tentative’ infrastructure deal

 Ms. Jayapal and allies urge the White House to use the budget reconciliation process, a process that allows spending bills to pass the Senate with a simple majority of 51 votes, to enact a “big, bold and green” infrastructure package.

-Ironically, such calls are only hampering potential bipartisan support for a conventional infrastructure deal.
+However, such calls are only hampering potential bipartisan support for a conventional infrastructure deal.

 GOP lawmakers suspect that the White House may agree to a bipartisan watered-down infrastructure package focusing on roads and bridges, while then opting to move its more controversial climate and social agenda through reconciliation.